ibm-messaging/mq-metric-samples/TUNING.md

 If you have a large queue manager - perhaps several thousands of queues - then a lot of data could be produced for monitoring those queues.
 Some default configuration options might need tuning to get acceptable performance.
 Reducing the frequency of generation and/or collection may be appropriate.
-There may be several places where tuning might be
+There are several places where tuning might be
 done: in this collector, in the database configuration, and in the queue manager.

 The following sections describe different pieces that you might want to look at.